g1parkhi/cse15l-lab-reports/Lab_Report_4.md

 As shown in the image above, the process was successful.

 ![Image](410.png)
 I checked the github repository.
-As shown, my commit message is displayed next to the modified ListExamples.java file.
+As shown above, my commit message is displayed next to the modified ListExamples.java file.

 ![Image](411.png)
 I can see that `index1` was changed to `index2` at line 43 as intended.
 This proves again that commit and push were successful.